goharbor/harbor/docs/user_guide.md

 * Search projects and repositories.
 * Manage Harbor system if you are the system administrator:
  + Manage users.
- + Manage targets.
+ + Manage destinations.
- + Manage policies.
+ + Manage replication policies.
 * Pull and push images using Docker client.
 * Delete repositories.